YeZaw2003NeoPhenon/full_stack_job_management_system/README.md

 - [Contributing](#contributing)

  ## Description
   The Full Stack Job Management System is a web-based application designed to help users efficiently manage job postings and track application progress.
 The system supports seamless CRUD features such as job creation, editing, deletion, and categorization.
-Built with a full-stack architecture, the application demonstrates majestic interaction between frontend and backend components, database integration, and secure API handling.
+Being built with a full-stack architecture, the application demonstrates majestic interaction between frontend and backend components, database integration, and secure API handling.
   This project serves as a comprehensive example of how modern web applications are structured, and it's suitable for portfolio presentation or as a foundation for job-related SaaS products.
-Furthermore, this project well-founded for Both mobile and desktop as it is highly responsive.
+Furthermore, as this project is fecilitously implemented with highly responsive designs, it is well-founded for Both mobile and desktop.

   ## Features
 - Add, edit, view, and delete job records